- Types of Bladder Cancers in Cats

 Urinary Catheters for Cats with Bladder Cancer

-Treatment options for cats with bladder cancer also include the introduction of a urinary catheter, though catheters are more supplemental than anything.
+Treatment options for cats with urinary bladder cancer also include the introduction of a urinary catheter, though catheters are more supplemental than anything.
 For cats, a urinary catheter is the best choice when the natural flow of urine is obstructed.
 However, it can be used for treatment in cats that are having any unnatural urination patterns.
 If a urinary catheter is part of the chosen treatment plan, a professional will attach a catheter to your cat's bladder.

 From there, the urine is redirected into a container known as a drainage bag.
 The goal is to allow for the removal of urine even when the cat's body isn't operating in the ways it is intended to function.
 Long story short, catheters for feline bladder cancer allow the bladder to be emptied when it otherwise cannot be, and this can alleviate a lot of the tension cats feel as a result of their condition.